Skip to main content

 How do I connect my router to Equinix Fabric?

-The Equinix Fabric port and cross connect to your cage/cabinet is included as part of the Fabric port.
+The Equinix Fabric port and cross connect to your cage/cabinet is included in the Fabric port order.
 All that is left to arrange is the patching within the cabinet to your equipment, which your engineers can complete.
-You can also Order Smart Hands to have Equinix personnel to complete the connection on your behalf.
+You can also Order Smart Hands to have Equinix personnel complete the connection on your behalf.

 What virtual connection speeds are supported on Equinix Fabric?